"Nanobiotix has been pioneering nanomedicine for more than 17 years to bring a different approach to medicine.

 2003Creation of the Company as a spin-off from the University of Buffalo in New York (United States).

-2011Authorization of Affsaps (formerly ANSM) to start the first phase I / II (pilot) clinical study in humans and start treatment of the first patient recruited in the study.
+2011Authorization of Affsaps (formerly ANSM) to start the first phase I / II (pilot) clinical study in humans and start of the treatment of the first patient recruited in the study.

 2014Creation of the Company's first US subsidiary in Cambridge, Massachusetts.